PuzzelSolutions/SMS/sections/about.md

 ### Message Content

 You can specify the content of the SMS message by using the “content” parameter.
 For text messages, the max length of a single message is 160 characters.
 If you provide text that is longer than 160 characters, the SMSGW will automatically split the message into concatenated text messages.
 When SMS messages are concatenated, some of the SMS payload is needed for the UDH, resulting in the max message length for each concatenated message being 153 characters.
-The Intelecom platform allows a maximum of six concatenated messages, meaning that the maximum character length of the content field is 918 characters (153 x 6).
+The Puzzel platform allows a maximum of six concatenated messages, meaning that the maximum character length of the content field is 918 characters (153 x 6).
 The GSM specification allows for a much higher number of concatenated messages, but because of restrictions in some of the MNO SMSC's, the max limit of six concatenated messages had to be included.

 #### Valid characters
 SMS default encoding uses 7 bits to handle a character.
 The GSM 03.38 specification defines the valid character sets, this being the “Basic Character Set” and the corresponding extension table as depicted below: